karldyson/draft-dyson-primary-zonefile-bootstrap/draft-dyson-primary-zonefile-bootstrap.md

 The implementation may permit the following on a global, or per catalog basis, by way of suitable configuration parameters:

   * The master file is ONLY created for the zone if the master file does not already exist
-  * The master file is NEVER created (effectively, the bootstrap capability is disabled for this catalog or primary server)
+  * The master file is NEVER created (effectively, the bootstrap capability is disabled for this catalog or primary server, and the master file would be expected to exist as is the case before this document).
   * The master file is ALWAYS created, overwriting any existing master file for the zone

-The second of the above options is noteworthy, as this mechanism may be used for the bootstrapping of a downstream signer configuration without necessarily being used to signal the bootstrapping of the zone file itself on the primary server.
+The second of the above options can facilitate the bootstrapping of a downstream signer configuration without necessarily being used to signal the initial bootstrap state of the zone's master file on the primary server.

 A number of sub-properties, expressed as labels within the bailiwick of the "boot" label, define the bootstrap parameters.